khseah/FixturesCLI/README.md

 # Fixtures CLI
-A Command-Line Interface program that displays football fixtures of a specified football team.
+A Command-Line Interface program that displays football fixtures of a specified football team in SGT.
 The program obtain the fixtures through scraping the skysports webpage.
 MongoDB was used to store the list of favourite football teams, along with the user's username and hashed password.

 ## Commands